 Writer, musician, educationist

 Dr Bernard Trafford is a prolific writer, blogger and columnist living (mostly) in Oxford.
-He is a founder-author of the blog-site Voice of the North while, in the educational sphere, he is a regular contributor to both the Tes and SecED.
+He is a founder-author of the blog-site Voice of the North while, in the educational sphere, he was for several years a regular contributor to both the Tes and SecED.
 For seven years he was a regular columnist for Newcastle's local paper, The Journal.
 2018 saw publication of his debut novel, Song for a Spy, a historical adventure set in medieval Bologna: see the Writing page.

 Bernard started his career as a musician and still loves to write, direct, sing and play the trumpet: orchestral/Classical, Baroque and jazz.
 His setting of the medieval text Sir Christëmas won BBC Radio 3's 2017 Christmas Carol Competition, and is now published by Banks Music Publications.
 See Music.